2050 Long Range Transportation Plan

-The NEPA MPO has recently adopted its 2045 Long Range Transportation Plan (LRTP).
+The NEPA MPO developed its 2050 Long Range Transportation Plan (LRTP).
 The LRTP identifies the major transportation projects, programs and policies needed for the next twenty-five years and establishes the vision and goals that will guide public decisions affecting transportation facilities, infrastructure and services in the region.
-As part of the LRTP development, the NEPA MPO conducted significant outreach to gather input from the public including four open house meetings and an online survey.
+As part of the LRTP development, the NEPA MPO conducted significant outreach to gather input from the public including stakeholder interviews, four open house meetings and an online survey.

-The Transportation Unified Planning Work Program (UPWP) describes the transportation- related work activities that NEPA Alliance and the NEPA MPO Committees will perform during a two-year period for our four county metropolitan planning area.
-In consultation with the NEPA MPO UPWP Subcommittee, NEPA prepares a work program of activities and budget based on the allotted funding in accordance with the PennDOT and FHWA planning priorities.
+The Transportation Unified Planning Work Program (UPWP) describes the transportation- related work activities that NEPA Alliance and the NEPA MPO Committees will perform during the work program period for our four county metropolitan planning area.
+In consultation with the NEPA MPO UPWP Steering Committee, NEPA prepares a work program of activities and budget based on the allotted funding in accordance with the PennDOT, FHWA and FTA planning priorities.

-There are three primary public transit services in the MPO region, which include the Schuylkill Transportation System (STS) that services Schuylkill County, the Monroe County Transportation Authority (MCTA) that services Monroe County and the Carbon County Community Transit (CCCT) that services Carbon County.
+There are three primary public transit services in the MPO region, which include the Schuylkill Transportation System (STS) that services Schuylkill County, the Monroe County Transportation Authority (MCTA) that services Monroe County and the Lehigh and Northampton Transportation Authority (LANTA) that services Carbon County.
 They all provide fixed route and paratransit services within their county borders.
 Pike County Transportation provides paratransit service in Pike County.

-The NEPA MPO recently completed an update of its Coordinated Public Transit and Human Services Transportation Plan with assistance from McCormick Taylor and Delta Development.
-The updated plan was adopted on November 2, 2016.
-It can be viewed here.
+The NEPA MPO recently its Coordinated Public Transit and Human Services Transportation Plan.
+It was approved by the NEPA MPO on June 17, 2025.
+The plan can be viewed here.

 Local Technical Assistance Program (LTAP)